Brian Gregory: Georgia Tech

+Michigan State

-Gregory would serve as a consultant to his old head coach Tom Izzo at Michigan State during the 2016–17 season.
+Gregory served as a consultant to his old head coach Tom Izzo at Michigan State during the 2016–17 season.

 South Florida

 On March 14, 2017, Gregory was hired as head coach at South Florida to replace Orlando Antigua.

-USF went 10–22 in Gregory's first season, which was the first time the program posted ten wins since the 2014–15 season – the first of the Antigua era.
+USF went 10–22 in Gregory's first season, which was the first time the program posted ten wins since the 2014–15 season—the first of the Antigua era.
 It posted a 7–11 record at the Yuengling Center (formerly the USF Sun Dome), but struggled away from home, collecting just three wins away from Tampa.
 The Bulls finished 3–15 in AAC play, last in the conference and was a first-round exit in the 2018 conference tournament.

 Gregory welcomed nine new players to the program for the 2018–19 season.
 USF also was benefitted by Gardner–Webb transfer Laquincy Rideau, who came off a redshirt season in 2017–18 and Alexis Yetna's addition to the hardwood.
 It started the season 10–2 through non-conference play before going 8–10 in AAC play.
 Under Gregory's eye, Rideau earned an AAC Defensive Player of the Year honor, while Yetna was named the league's Freshman of the Year for their efforts during the regular season.

 Although it was bounced in the first round of the conference tournament yet again, this time by UConn, USF received a bid to play in the College Basketball Invitational, the third tier postseason college basketball tournament.

 The Bulls came back from a 25-point deficit to defeat Stony Brook in the first round before defeating Utah Valley and Loyola Marymount to reach the CBI finals.

 In a three-game series against DePaul, the Bulls took two-of-three (63–61, 96–100 OT, 77–65) to win the tournament.
 Sophomore guard David Collins was named as the tournament's MVP.
 In the process, USF finished 24–14 and had the largest improvement among NCAA Division I teams.